-Dear Mr. McCrary:
+Dear Dr. Kirk:

-Listed below are the audit exceptions and recommendations from the final audit work we performed for you.
-These items are referred to in your audit report.
+Listed below are the observations and recommendations from the final audit work we performed for you.
 Please review them very carefully, along with the review copy of your audit report.
 If you have questions or desire additional information, please call us so that any discrepancies may be resolved.

 The following section contains the observations relayed to management that are control deficiencies, which we feel need to be communicated to you so appropriate action may be taken to correct these deficiencies.
-These items are not included in your audit report, as they are not considered material.
+These items are not included in your audit report, as they are not considered material or immaterial in nature.
 They are simply observations of some minor findings that could evolve into immaterial or material findings if not addressed or corrected.